-HLWW SCHOOLS WHOLEHEARTEDLY SUPPORTS THE FOLLOWING FUNDAMENTALS OF GOOD SPORTSMANSHIP ESTABLISHED BY THE CMC CONFERENCE
+HLWW SCHOOLS WHOLEHEARTEDLY SUPPORTS THE FOLLOWING FUNDAMENTALS OF GOOD SPORTSMANSHIP ESTABLISHED BY

 1. Show respect for the opponent at all times.
 When an opponent visits HLWW High School, the team and coaching staff should be treated as guests, greeted cordially on arriving, given good accommodations, and accorded the tolerance, honesty, and generosity which all human beings deserve.
 When visiting another school, we should be cordial and appreciative of our host.
 Good sportsmanship is the Golden Rule in action.